 SecureTime® Server

-DigiStamp's production-proven servers are also available for purchase.
+DigiStamp's servers are also available for purchase.
 DigiStamp began in 1998 as an Internet-based timestamp service.
 Using our client software and an Internet connection, customers could request a timestamp from one of our SecureTime Servers.
 This specialized hardware is also available for purchase and operation on your organization's network.

 Qualities:

-The question: do you need in-house hardware or could you use our Internet or cloud based service?
+A question: do you need in-house hardware or could you use our Internet or cloud based service?

 Table of Contents: